capensisma/Herald/README.md

 #### Meteor Collection 'notifications'

-`Notifications.collection` is your notification Meteor Collection.
+`Herald.collection` is your notification Meteor Collection.
 Feel free to use this as you would with any Collection.
 The only limit is inserts.
-Client side inserts are denied and you should call `Notifications.createNotification(userId, params)` on the server.
+Client side inserts are denied and you should call `Herald.createNotification(userId, params)` on the server.

 ```js
 notification = {